• Skip to primary navigation

 It's a classic British dessert and in the 13th century is was known as a poor man's pudding, because of the basic ingredients that it uses.
 Basic doesn't have to be boring and if you want comforting dessert that the whole family will love, then this is it.

-We have made this so many times over the year and I don't think we have made it the same way twice.
+We have made this chocolate bread pudding so many times over the year and I don't think we have made it the same way twice.
 Use this as a base recipe and then go crazy with the add-ons.
 You can mix in some chopped nuts (we like pecans) and dried fruit (cranberries or cherries go well with the chocolate).

 If you want a flavoured bread pudding, then orange or mint go well with chocolate.
 You can use orange or mint extract or swap a little of the milk for some orange juice and then grate some fresh orange zest on top when you sprinkle the chocolate.

 You can serve it as it is, but if you want to make it more of an indulgent dessert, then serve it with some ice cream or frozen yogurt.
 A little drizzle of caramel sauce is a good addition too.
+Or, why not add our Chocolate Sauce for an extra chocolate flavour?

 • Stale bread is best to use, so this is a great recipe to reduce food waste.